edjusted/update-do-not-airlock-checklist/README.md

 From here, all actions should be done on the new GS.

 Go to the **Tools** menu and select **Script Editor**.
-A new tab should open and you'll probably see some code already there.
-It probably starts with `function pullData() {` Ignore that and leave it alone.
+A new tab should open and you'll probably see some code there already, and it probably starts with `function pullData() {` You'll want to ignore it and leave it alone.

-Copy the contents from the Code.gs file here and paste it into the Script Editor tab *below* any existing code (i.e. don't overwrite any existing code).
+Copy the contents from the [Code.gs](https://github.com/edjusted/update-do-not-airlock-checklist/blob/main/Code.gs) file here and paste it into the Script Editor tab *below* any existing code (i.e. don't overwrite any existing code).
 Click the save button to save.

 Go back to the new GS window and reload the page.
 After a few seconds, you should see a new menu called **Upgrade from old Checklist**.